RUN IRELAND FAQS

 How far do I have to be able to run?

 There is no set requirement, but we recommend that you be comfortable with daily running (or at least hiking!).
 Aside from one mandatory 6.5 mile run*, all routes are adjustable in terms of distance and plans will be tweaked according to the ability mix of the group.
-There will be at least one long run day included (30km or more), but this can also be shortened as much as needed, and a rest day is also built in.
+There will be at least one long run day included (~16-18 miles on a challenging route), but this can also be shortened as much as needed.
 Keep in mind that many people end up running quite a bit more during our trips than they would at home - when running is your only responsibility for the day, you'll be amazed at how much more you can do!

 *If you absolutely cannot cover that distance, don't worry - there is always a plan B!